Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/alternative_solutions.rst

 more context than this result.
 For example,

 * alternative optimal solutions can be used to assess trade-offs between competing objectives;

 * comparisons amongst alternative solutions provide insights into the efficacy of model predictions with inaccurate or untrusted optimization formulations; or

+* alternative optimal solutions create an opportunity to understand a design space, including assessments of unexpressed objectives and constraints;

 * alternative solutions can be identified to support the future analysis of model revisions (e.g. to account for previously unexpressed constraints).

 The *alternative-solutions library* provides a variety of functions that can be used to generate optimal or near-optimal solutions for a pyomo model.
 Conceptually, these functions are like pyomo solvers.
 They can be configured with solver names and options, and they return a pool of solutions for the pyomo model.
-However, these functions are independent of pyomo's solver interface because they return a custom pool manager object.
+However, these functions are independent of pyomo's solver interfaces because they return a custom pool manager object.

 The following functions are defined in the alternative-solutions library: